 We live at a time better than ever before to work from home or remotely.
-Many organisations are more accommodating and have positions available to work from home or will do a part time from home arrangement.
-Some jobs are ideal for working from home such as being a freelance writer, virtual assistant, social media management, voice over work, blogging etc.
+Many organisations are more accommodating and have positions available to work from home or will do a part-time from home arrangement.

 What I Specifically Do

-Online surveys such as Octopus Group and Swagbucks.
-The best Aussie ones are here which I have personally used and tested.
-Renting out a room on Airbnb, buy things to resell, start a shop or online business, editing, at home childcare etc. Check out 99 side hustles for Aussies for more ideas.
-Also, 43 ways for single mums to make money and how I made $33,227 on the side in 2018.
+Online surveys are one that have made me $2000+ a year.
+Renting out a room on Airbnb, buy things to resell, start a shop or online business, editing, at home childcare etc. Check out 43 ways for single mums to make money and how I made $33,227 on the side.

 At other times I have outsourced as needed whether it was childcare, lawns or cleaning.
 I see nothing wrong with it as you need time to build and grow your business.
 Also, we are expected to do more now than ever before and it is not possible.
 Choose what is best for you to do and outsource or get rid of the rest.

 How do I Find the Time?